Last updated Feb. 18, 2014

 - 12871 N. US 183, Ste.
 105, Austin 78750

 Seedling Foundation provides one-on-one mentoring relationships for Austin ISD’s most vulnerable, at-risk students, including children of the incarcerated.
-Mentors from the community have lunch with their new friends once a week at the child’s school and are highly trained and supported by the Seedling’s Promise Program staff.
+Mentors from the community have lunch with children once a week at the child’s school and are highly trained and supported by the Seedling’s Promise Program staff.

-Starry provides shelter and foster care to abused and neglected children, as well as family counseling.
-Volunteers are actively involved in a variety of projects, including craft projects with kids, tutoring and providing meals.
+STARRY provides shelter and foster care to abused and neglected children, as well as family counseling.
+Volunteers are actively involved in a variety of projects, including craft projects with children, tutoring and providing meals.

 - 1300 N. Mays St., Round Rock